-- Weather - Climate in Taipei can be described as semi-tropical characterized by hot and humid weather.
-The most comfortable season to visit Taipei is the fall, when the rainfall is at its lowest and the temperatures average a pleasant mid 20°C.
+- Weather - The climate in Taipei can be described as semi-tropical characterized by hot and humid weather.
+The most comfortable season to visit Taipei in the fall when the rainfall is at its lowest and the temperatures average a pleasant mid 20°C.

 - Airports - Taiwan Taoyuan International Airport is an international airport in Taipei, the capital of Taiwan.
 It is located about 40 km west of Taipei in Dayuan District.
 The airport is Taiwan's largest and busiest.